wijnen/python-lua/README.md

 providing modules.

 ### Setting variables
-To set a Lua variable to a Python value, the run() method is used.
-This method is primarily intended for running Lua code (as described below), but it also serves to set a variable to a value.
-If a variable is set to a value and code to run is provided in the same call, the variable will be set before the code is run, so it has access to it.
+To set a Lua variable to a Python value, the `set` method is used.
+It takes two
+arguments: a string which is the name of the (possibly new) Lua variable, and its value.
+For convenience, if `run` is passed keyword arguments `var` and `value`, it calls `set` with those parameters before running the Lua code.

 If the variable is mutable (for example, it is a `list`), then changing the contents of the value will result in a changed value in Python.
 In other words,